jgarabedian/vscode-pixel/README.md

 ```

 ## Features

+Working in SEMOSS?
+This allows for the highlighting of key reactors and terms within the Pixel language!

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.